furnstahl/Physics-8805/installation/install.md

 	conda env create

-which reads the environment.yml file in your current directory.
+which reads the environment.yml file in your current directory (in this case the one in Physics-8805).

 Some packages might not be found in the default conda channels.
 One can either specify relevant package channel(s) in the environment.yml